An Online Informatics Resource for Dictyostelium

 Procedure for Strain and Plasmid Deposits to the Dicty Stock Center

-The Dicty Stock Center can accept strains as axenic cultures, frozen cells, colonies on lawns of bacteria, lyophilized spores, or spores in silica gel.
+Dictyostelium strains can be sent as axenic cultures, frozen cells, colonies on lawns of bacteria, lyophilized spores, or spores in silica gel.
 If strains are sent on plates, please identify the medium and the bacterial strain that were used.
-Plasmids can be deposited as either DNA or as a transformed bacterial culture (please identify bacteria).
+In the case of knockout mutants, we also would like the parental strain and the knockout plasmid.

 Deposits should be sent to:

 The Dicty Stock Center FedEx account can be charged to submit strains.
-Please contact Jakob Franke (email: jf31@columbia.edu) to request the account number.

 Additional Shipping Information